2023 is bringing another major change in the digital marketing landscape—this time, it impacts website analytics.

-Back in March, I began my workday like any other day: coffee in hand and brimming with confidence in the direction of web analytics platforms.
-But then I received the same breaking news that blindsided analytics experts: Universal Analytics (UA) would be sunsetting in 15 months—faster than previously forecast—and Google Analytics 4 (GA4) would become the website analytics solution starting June 30, 2023.
+Google announced that Universal Analytics (UA) would be sunsetting faster than previously forecast, and Google Analytics 4 (GA4) would become the website analytics solution starting June 30, 2023.

 This means big changes for your organization.
-How do I know?
 Google Analytics is the go-to web analytics platform for arts organizations (in my 8+ years at Capacity Interactive, I’ve seen just one organization use a different platform).
 So chances are, you use it—and to keep using it, you have to migrate to the newest version, which is GA4.

 But while GA4 is powerful, it’s difficult to use.
 It will take time to learn the platform, but it’s not too late to set yourself up for success.
 You’re a savvy arts marketer, and with the five steps I’ve outlined below, you’ll be well on your way to preserving your current website data and switching to GA4.